College of Health Sciences and Human Services

 All applications are reviewed holistically.
 Application strength is based on GPA, graduate-level writing ability, essay responses, compatibility with social work professional values, volunteer and/or paid experiences, and letters of reference.

-Applicants will be notified of admission status in early-mid April.
+Applicants will be notified of their admission status in early to mid-April.

 MSW Information Session Dates: